ziglang/www.ziglang.org/content/_index.en.md

 {{< flexrow class="container" style="padding: 20px 0;">}}
 {{% div style="max-width: 500px" %}}
-# ⚡ A simple language
+# ⚡ A Simple Language
 Focus on debugging your application rather than debugging your programming language knowledge.

 - No hidden control flow.